tamucc-gcl/iDIP.phylo/README.md

 * PD_alpha.2 = 255.194 is interpreted as that the effective total branch length per region is 255.194.
 * PD-beta.2 = 1.075 means that there are 1.08 region equivalents.
 Thus, 255.194 x 1.075 = 274.388 (=PD_gamma).
-* PD_alpha.1 =223.231 is interpreted as that the effective total branch length per population within each region is 223.231.
+* PD_alpha.1 =223.231 is interpreted as that the effective total branch length per sample within each region is 223.231.
-* PD_beta.1 =1.143 implies that there are 1.14 population equivalents per region.
+* PD_beta.1 =1.143 implies that there are 1.14 sample equivalents per region.
 Here 223.231 x 1.143 = 255.194 (= PD_alpha.2).
 * PD_prop.2 = 0.351 means that the proportion of total phylogenetic beta information found in the regional level is 35.1%.
-* PD_prop.1 = 0.649 means that the proportion of total phylogenetic beta information found in the community level is 64.9%.
+* PD_prop.1 = 0.649 means that the proportion of total phylogenetic beta information found in the sample level is 64.9%.
-* PD_diff.2 =0.124 implies that the mean phylogenetic differentiation among regions is 0.124.
+* PD_diff.2 = 0.124 implies that the mean phylogenetic differentiation among regions is 0.124.
 This can be interpreted as the following effective sense: the mean proportion of non-shared lineages in a region is around 12.5%.
-* PD_diff.1 =0.149 implies that the mean phylogenetic differentiation among communities within a region is 0.149, i.e., the mean proportion of non-shared lineages in a community is around 14.9%.
+* PD_diff.1 =0.149 implies that the mean phylogenetic differentiation among samples within a region is 0.149, i.e., the mean proportion of non-shared lineages in a sample is around 14.9%.

 ## Creating matrix for `struct` argument